 - Cut the chicken – into small pieces

 - Drain the pasta – reserving 1/2 cup of the water first, then throw it into a very large bowl

-- Add the pesto, chicken, bacon and some pasta water – then use tongs to toss the spaghetti and ingredients together, lifting and folding it all over itself a few times.
+- Add the pesto, chicken, bacon and some pasta water – then use tongs to toss and stir the spaghetti and ingredients together, lifting and folding it all over itself a few times.

 - Taste it – add seasoning if it needs it add more pasta water if it seems too dry then serve and devour.

 - Chicken Penne Pasta with Sundried Tomatoes

 - Creamy Chicken & Tomato Pesto Pasta Bake